 Scott McCallum: Commission Chair.
 Represents Education.
 Mr. McCallum is the Superintendent for the Washington State School for the Blind.
 Scott's career has included working as a teacher of students who are blind or visually impaired and orientation and mobility specialist in the Oregon Low Incidence Regional Program system.
 He has also served as a Regional Program Vision Services coordinator for Northwest Regional Education Service District and as the administrator of the Oregon Blind and Visually Impaired Student Fund.

-Dr. Christi Closson: Represents Optometry.
+Dr. Christi Closson: Commission Vice Chair.
+Represents Optometry.
 Dr. Closson has dedicated her practice to support individuals to achieve maximum use of their remaining vision while maintaining as independent a life style as possible.
 Dr. Closson is the Chief of Low Vision Services at the Pacific University College of Optometry and the Director of the Lion’s Low Vision Clinic at the Washington State School for the Blind.
-She also has her own practice, Synergy Eye, in Cornelius, Oregon.
+She also has her own practice, Synergy Eye, with locations in Cornelius and Sherwood Oregon.

 Vivian Carlile-Smith: Represents the National Federation of the Blind of Oregon.
-Ms. Carlile-Smith has dedicated her time to promoting education and skills training for youth.
-She participates annually in the summer National Federation of the Blind Braille Enrichment for Literacy and Learning (BELL) Academy for children 4-12 years old where they learn and improve their skills related to blindness.
+Ms. Carlile-Smith has dedicated her time to promoting education and skills training for youth and advocating for blind and visually-impaired adults.
+She participates annually in the summer National Federation of the Blind Braille Enrichment for Literacy and Learning (BELL) Academy for children 4-18 years old where they learn and improve their skills related to blindness.

 Sharon Zenger: Represents Oregonians who are blind.
 Ms. Zenger is a teacher of the visually impaired/orientation and mobility instructor.
 She holds a Master’s degree from Portland State University in Special Education, a teaching degree, and a Bachelor of Science.
 Ms. Zenger has a degree in Orientation and Mobility from the University of Northern Colorado and is certified by the Academy for Certification of Vision Rehabilitation and Education professionals.
 Ms. Zenger lives and works in Eastern Oregon.
-She loves the outdoors, traveling, and her many adventures with her guide dog "Jude".
+She loves the outdoors, traveling, and her many adventures with her guide dog Regan, a female GSD (German Shepherd Dog).